Huang-Libo/Notebook/Swift/swift.org/Initialization.md

 > **NOTE**: For an alternative way to write this example without defining the `init()` and `init(origin:size:)` initializers yourself, see [Extensions](https://docs.swift.org/swift-book/LanguageGuide/Extensions.html).

 ## Class Inheritance and Initialization

+All of a class’s *stored properties*, including any properties the class inherits from its superclass, *must* be assigned an initial value during initialization.

+Swift defines two kinds of initializers for class types to help ensure all stored properties receive an initial value.
+These are known as *designated initializers* and *convenience initializers*.

+### Designated Initializers and Convenience Initializers

+*Designated initializers* are the primary initializers for a class.
+A designated initializer fully initializes all properties introduced by that class and calls an appropriate superclass initializer to continue the initialization process up the superclass chain.

+Every class must have at least one designated initializer.
+In some cases, this requirement is satisfied by inheriting one or more designated initializers from a superclass.

+*Convenience initializers* are secondary, supporting initializers for a class.
+You can define a convenience initializer to call a *designated initializer* from the same class as the convenience initializer with some of the designated initializer’s parameters set to default values.

+### Syntax for Designated and Convenience Initializers